cosmasemerah/mcsi-dashboard/README.md

   - **Time to First Sell KPI:**
     - **Query:** `queries/per_token/M2_2_time_to_first_sell.sql` (Query ID: 5027519)
     - **Logic:** Calculates the time difference between `creation_time` and the `first_sell_time` from the previous query.
 Short times can be a red flag.
+- **Optional: 🔍 Track Specific Wallet Fund Flow:**
+  - **Query:** `queries/per_token/Track_Wallet_Fund_Flow.sql`
+  - **Logic:** Allows users to input an additional wallet address (`{{wallet_to_track}}`) to see a detailed breakdown of the selected token's movements involving that specific wallet.
+Similar to the Creator Fund Flow, it categorizes transactions (DEX Sell/Buy, Transfer In/Out, etc.) relative to the tracked wallet. _Note: This view is optimized to show activity within the last 30 days._
+  - **Usage:** Enter a token address and a wallet address to track in the dashboard parameters.
+The corresponding table will populate.
 - **Module 3: 📈📉 Price & Volume Anomalies:**
   - **Query:** `queries/per_token/M3_price_volume_anomalies.sql` (Query ID: 5009192)
   - **Logic:** Aggregates `dex_solana.trades` per minute.
 Calculates VWAP price and total USD volume.
 Uses `LAG()` to find minute-over-minute price change, flagging drops >90%.
 Uses `AVG()` and `STDDEV_POP()` over a 60-minute rolling window to calculate average volume and standard deviation, flagging volume spikes > (Avg + 3\*StdDev).